 edX vs. Coursera

 edX and Coursera are VERY similar training sites.
 There’s even some cross-over between some of the universities involved in the courses.
 However, edX’s highlights are Berkeley and MIT, while Coursera’s are Yale and Stanford.

 Really, it’s worth looking on both sites, because I’d suggest choosing based on the course and not the provider.
 For what it’s worth, edX wins out over Coursera for a more transparent pricing policy and better user reviews.
 However, Coursera does have the edge when it comes to the overall training experience, as everything’s just that little easier to understand.

 edX vs. Udemy

-edX and Udemy are very different sites, however most will probably appear on your radar if you’re looking for online training.
+edX and Udemy are very different sites, however both will probably appear on your radar if you’re looking for online training.

-While edX courses are put together by companies and educational institutions, Udemy courses can be created by anyone.
+While it is companies and educational institutions that put together the edX courses, anyone can create a Udemy course.
 This results in a considerable variation in quality.
 On the other hand, it does mean you can find courses on a far wider range of topics.
 Udemy is particularly strong on things like software and internet marketing – if you choose the right course.
 On the downside, Udemy courses aren’t accredited and won’t do much for your CV.

 edX vs. Linkedin Learning

 Compared to edX, Linkedin Learning is more a place for casual vocational training than somewhere to grab certificates mentioning impressive colleges.
 However, we are hearing more and more about LinkedIn Learning these days, especially since the company acquired Lynda, and all of that platform’s courses.